Polkas/ggcall/README.md

 ```
 # copy paste the ggcall.R file to your own package
+# OPTIONAL copy paste the patchwork.R file if you need patchwork support
 # you may need to update the file time to time
 ```